a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 In both cases, bathrooms are shared with the rest of the lodge.

 Not exactly, no. Bathrooms are down the hall; several of them for each lodge.
 That’s the best we can do at this site; it’s not like a hotel but it seems to work for most people.
-If you want to have your own bathroom, we recommend off-site lodging, including at the nearby Marconi’s conference center, which offers us discounted prices (more info on What’s New page).
+If you want to have your own bathroom, we recommend off-site lodging.

 First of all, remember that Walker Creek Ranch is about 25 minutes on curvy back roads from the nearest large towns, Petaluma and Novato, and 15 minutes away from the nearest small store/deli in Marshall.